Rohit Mujumdar

 Gaurav Verma, Rohit Mujumdar, Zijie J. Wang, Munmun De Choudhury, Srijan Kumar

-Keywords: social media, multimodal, language disparity, language translation
+Keywords: social media, multimodal language models, language disparity, language translation

 ICWSM 2022